-On November 9, 2018, Paris had been honoured to host the 2018 CTYL TOUR, first World Tour of the collective DREAM PERFECT REGIME and his rapper LIVE.
+On November 9th, 2018, Paris had been honored to host the 2018 CTYL TOUR, first World Tour of the collective DREAM PERFECT REGIME and his rapper LIVE.

-Three months have passed since that eventful evening, but still, we wanted to write a review about this event, as much for those who would have not been able to go, those curious who would not be familiar with DPR LIVE yet or who would have discovered him not so long ago, or even for those who would have the chance to go and just want to remember that night.
+Three months have passed since that eventful evening, but still, I wanted to write a review about this event, as much for those who would have not been able to go, for the curious who would not be familiar with DPR LIVE yet or who would have discovered him not so long ago, or even for those who would have had the chance to go and just want to remember that night.

 To be honest, when I saw the 2018 CTYL TOUR announcement last July, I thought I was dreaming, especially when I saw the announcement for a date in Paris.

-LIVE is a rapper that, like a lot of people, I started to follow around 2016 after the EUNG FREESTYLE release, then, I kind of saw him evolved these past two years.
-Every release had been a new surprise but I have never been disappointed.
-It’s the crew’s work in his whole, so DREAM PERFECT REGIME’s work that had partly contributed to arouse my interest for the Korean urban scene, but I must add that this collective had also been really inspiring for me.
+LIVE is a rapper that, like a lot of people, I started to follow around 2016 after the EUNG FREESTYLE release, therefore, I kind of saw him evolved these past two years.
+Every release has been a new surprise but I have never been disappointed.
+It’s the crew’s work in its whole, so DREAM PERFECT REGIME’s work that had partly contributed to arouse my interest for the Korean urban scene, but I must add that this collective had also been really inspiring for me.
 The creative effusion they are constantly displaying in their projects had been like a confirmation, a confirmation that I truly wanted to work in the audio-visual project coordination.
-Indeed, every new project is the opportunity for them to go beyond the limits of the visual and musical creation, every time a little bit further.
+Every new project is indeed the opportunity for them to go beyond the limits of the visual and musical creation, every time a little bit further.

-Anyway, all this to say that LIVE was one of those artists I was craving to see on stage and I had, obviously, been very excited when I got my ticket.
+Anyway, all this to say that LIVE was one of those artists I was craving to see on stage and I was obviously very excited when I got my ticket.

 Excited but with some reservations though, for several reasons.

-First of all because, at this time, LIVE’s personal discography “only” had 16 tracks but also because a lot of them were collaborations and by other concert’s experience I knew that it could quickly be awkward (Eli’s Note: Hello Snoop Dog on the 2015 DOUR festival in Belgium, one of the most disastrous concert of my life…).
+First of all because, at this time, LIVE’s personal discography “only” had 16 tracks but also because a lot of them were collaborations and by other concert’s experience I knew that it could quickly be awkward (Ed.
+Hello Snoop Dog on the 2015 edition of the DOUR festival in Belgium, one of the most disastrous concerts of my life…).

 But also, because LIVE’s music is quite visual, really well-made.
-What I’m trying to say it’s that there are some artists who are really good in studio, creating masterpieces over masterpieces but who just don’t deliver the same energy in live.
+What I’m trying to say it’s that there are some artists who are really good in the studio, creating masterpieces over masterpieces but who just don’t deliver the same energy on stage.

 More generally I didn’t know what to expect.
 Would they, on stage, put the emphasis on the image’s work as well?
-In another vein, it’s what the singer and clip producer Woodkid was/is doing through video projections fully included in his show.
+In another vein, it’s what the singer and clip director Woodkid was/is doing through video projections that are fully included in his show.
 Or would it rather be a more classical concert, more based on the proximity with the public?
-And a lot of other questioning I will spare you.
+And a lot of other questionings I will spare you.

-But before talking about the concert, I’d like to come back to the organisation in itself.
-It was the first time I was going to a concert organised by Cult of Ya and, globally there was nothing wrong.
-When I arrived in front of the concert venue there were already a bunch of people and that’s true that it was may be a little bit messy.
+But before talking about the concert, I’d like to come back to the organization in itself.
+It was the first time I was going to a concert organized by Cult of Ya and, overall, everything went well.
+When I arrived in front of the concert venue there were already a bunch of people and that’s true that it was maybe a little bit messy.
 But I must also admit that it was hard to do better because of the venue setup.
-A numeration system had been implement (Ed: So far it’s something that I’ve only seen in concert with Korean artists) and I think people had stuck to it.
+A numeration system had been implemented (Ed: So far it’s something that I’ve only seen in concert with Korean artists) and I think people had stuck to it.
 I had been quite surprised by how many VIP there were, it was, if I reckon well, almost half of the audience, or at least it gave me that impression.
-Besides, la Bellevilloise was nice even if I think that a bigger venue would have may be been better, regarding how fast the ticket had been sold and also the fact we were quite squeezed.
+Besides, la Bellevilloise was nice even if I think that a bigger venue might have been better, regarding how fast the tickets had been sold out and also the fact we were quite squeezed.

-After the Meet and Greet and an improvised signing session by the crew, it’s Dj DaQ who opened the concert with one of the better sets I’ve ever heard.
+After the Meet and Greet and an improvised signing session by the crew, it’s Dj DaQ who opened the concert with one of the better warm-up sets I’ve ever heard.
 But also, one of the most surprising!
-Well I admit that I wasn’t expecting to hear Mic Drop and even more Boy In Luv by BTS; or also Really Really by Winner.
-On a Korean note he also mixed with Eureka by Zico.
-Apart from that it was globally an EDM set with mainly US Rap (and a remix of Adele which was quite original but unfortunately, I didn’t film it…).
-As expected from such an experienced DJ, the transitions were really excellent with a true research, clearly, I wouldn’t hesitate a second to buy a ticket only to see him mix!
+Well, I admit that I wasn’t expecting to hear Mic Drop and even more Boy In Luv by BTS; or also Really Really by Winner.
+On a Korean note, he also mixed with Eureka by Zico.
+Apart from that, it was globally an EDM set with mainly US Rap (and a remix of Adele which was quite original but unfortunately, I didn’t film it…).
+As expected from such an experienced DJ, the transitions were really clean with true research, clearly, I wouldn’t hesitate a second to buy a ticket only to see him mix!

-Here some extract (Eli’s Note: you can hear a lot of people shouting and I clearly didn’t succeeded to be stable, don’t even talk about the focus… But the sound is really good, I promise the next time I’ll try to find a stabiliser or something like that!) :
+Here some extract (Ed: you can hear a lot of people shouting and I clearly didn’t succeed to be stable, don’t even talk about the focus… But the sound is really good, I promise the next time I’ll try to find a stabilizer or something like that!) :

 Cheese & Wine